Set up OpenConnect VPN Server (ocserv) on Ubuntu 16.04/18.04 with Let’s Encrypt

 sudo nano /etc/ocserv/ocserv.conf

-First, configure password authentication.
+First, we need to configure password authentication.
 By default, password authentication through PAM (Pluggable Authentication Modules) is enabled, which allows you to use Ubuntu system accounts to login from VPN clients.
 This behavior can be disabled by commenting out the following line.

 auth = "pam[gid-min=1000]"